liff/db-external-command-auth/README.md

 }
 ```

+Any extra fields are ignored.

-If JSON parsing fails, it attempts to extract the password and username separated by a newline:
+If JSON parsing fails, the output is expected to be password and username separated by a newline:

 ```
 password